ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 The act of using one or more assets in the context of any automated analytical technique aimed at analyzing text and data in digital form in order to generate information which includes but is not limited to patterns, trends and correlations.

-The overarching TDM category is based on the definition of Text and Data Mining in Article 2(2) of {{EUCD2019}}.
+The use of assets for TDM is encompaases all the subsequent categories.

 ## AI Training Category